 Legal aid can help you with family law, debts, evictions and so much more.
 If you’re struggling to get by, you need to know about these resources.
 After all, legal aid can be a low income lifesaver.
 When you’re struggling to get by, it can be downright impossible to spend hundreds of dollars per hour to retain the services of a professional attorney.

 That’s why these services exist.
-These organizations provide free or low-cost legal services to low income individuals and families who need but can’t afford legal assistance.
+These organizations provide free or low-cost legal services to low income individuals.
+They can also help families who need but can’t afford legal assistance.

 You never know when you might need legal assistance.
-An unexpected divorce, death, CPS call, lawsuit or landlord-tenant conflict can leave you in a lurch, stressed out and desperate and unsure where to turn.
+An unexpected divorce, death, CPS call, lawsuit or even a landlord-tenant conflict can leave you in a lurch, stressed out and desperate and unsure where to turn.
 You could also need legal assistance for day-to-day issues.

 Fortunately, there are agencies in all 50 states that can help.
 We’re compiling an easy-to-use list right here, so you can bookmark this page and never have to worry about finding local law help ever again!